tidyverse/dplyr/tests/testthat/_snaps/join-rows.md

-      Detected an unexpected many-to-many relationship between `x` and `y`. i Row 1 of `x` matches multiple rows in `y`. i Row 1 of `y` matches multiple rows in `x`. i If a many-to-many relationship is expected, set `relationship = "many_to_many"` to silence this warning.
+      Detected an unexpected many-to-many relationship between `x` and `y`. i Row 1 of `x` matches multiple rows in `y`. i Row 1 of `y` matches multiple rows in `x`. i If a many-to-many relationship is expected, set `relationship = "many-to-many"` to silence this warning.

 # join_rows() allows `unmatched` to be specified independently for inner joins